seedstack/website/content/posts/16-7-release-notes.md

   - Posts
 ---

-We are happy to announce the release of SeedStack 16.7 «Jasmine», a maintenance release.
+We are happy to announce the release of SeedStack 16.7 «Jasmine», a maintenance release.<!--more-->

 # New features